 A stunning programme featuring NZ Trio performing Kenji Bunch’s Groovebox, Rachel Element (NZ) Shifting States and Alfred Schnittke’s strikingly classical Piano Trio.

-The second half features none other than Ning Feng playing solo Bach, and Piazzola’s Piano Trio with Michael Hill collaborating artists, Sarah Watkins and Ashley Brown.
+The second half featured none other than Ning Feng playing solo Bach, and Piazzola’s Piano Trio with Michael Hill collaborating artists, Sarah Watkins and Ashley Brown.

 Saturday 10 June